In D.C., a resident tracks the flying machines hovering above on the city’s ‘helicopter highway’

 “Nowadays, especially in the corporate media, they have been concentrating predominantly on the big stories, and rightfully so,” he said.
 Still: “People worry when they hear helicopters over their head.”

-Hogan has more plans for HelicoptersofDC, including a podcast and a computer program that can automatically identify an aircraft from a photo.
+Logan has more plans for HelicoptersofDC, including a podcast and a computer program that can automatically identify an aircraft from a photo.
 He also has a lot of helicopter data, but isn’t sure he wants to plunge deeply enough into data science to track trends on chopper usage in the city.

 Tracking trends could be important, he said, but it might not be as fun.